Higher Education Academic Credit Transfer Procedure

 3. Notifying Students of Credit Transfer Decisions

-A. Notifying domestic students credit transfer decisions Student Admissions or Global Professional School (for partner students)
+A. Notifying domestic students credit transfer decisions Student Admissions/International Admissions for Fed Online (for partner students)

 1. Email student advising whether their credit transfer application is successful/unsuccessful.